Support Rocky with RMNP Group License Plates

 RMNP Group Special License Plate FAQ’s

-The required minimum donation to the Rocky Mountain Conservancy is $30 per vehicle.
-(Note: this covers a set of two plates that are required in Colorado for each vehicle.)
+Make a minimum $30 one-time donation to the Rocky Mountain Conservancy’s License Plate Program at www.RMConservancy.org.
+(Note: This covers a set of two plates, which are required in Colorado for each vehicle.)
 Donations must be specific to the license plate program and may not be combined with membership dues or other/earlier donations.
-Each set of plates requires a separate donation with unique vehicle title and registration information included.
-Please note that the DMV will assess two additional $25 fees for specialty plates ($50).
+Each plate set requires a separate donation (per vehicle).
 All license plate donations are non-refundable.

 How do I make my donation?*

-Please visit our website www.RMConservancy.org (available January 1, 2016).
+Please visit our website www.RMConservancy.org.
 To make a gift over the phone, please call 970-586-0108.
 If you prefer standard mail, you must include the name on the vehicle title or registration and mail checks made out to the Rocky Mountain Conservancy – RMNP License Plate to:

 Rocky Mountain Conservancy